Can Casual Employees Take Sick Leave?

 - Has the ability to terminate employment without notice, unless there is no contracted notice period

 However, unlike other types of employment, employers pay a “casual loading” on top of your base rate of pay.
-This payment is a substitute for any entitlements that are listed under the National Employment Standards under the Fair Work Act 2009 (Cth).
+This payment is a substitute for the entitlements that full time and part time employees have.
 As a result, you get a higher rate of pay to the equivalent full-time or part-time employee.
 However, you do not get any benefits such as sick leave.
 A casual is quite attractive for a prospective employer as they do not have to worry about entitlements such as rights to hours, notice periods and termination.
 Furthermore, an employer can claim an offset for the extra “loading” that they pay to casuals come tax time pursuant to the Fair Work Amendment (Casual Loading Offset) Regulations 2018.

 What type of leave can a casual take?